Bike Laws in California: Basic Overview

-In California, bicycles are considered vehicles, and their operation is regulated under the California Vehicle Code (CVC).
+In Sacramento, California Law considers bicycles to be vehicles, and their operation is regulated under the California Vehicle Code (CVC).
 The Vehicle Code establishes rules for all types of vehicles on the road, including bicycles.

 California Bicycle Laws Overview